DataDog/documentation/content/agent/prometheus.md

 ### Auto-discovery

-You can configure the prometheus check using [Autodiscovery](https://docs.datadoghq.com/agent/autodiscovery/) to quickly collect Prometheus metrics exposed by a container or pod.
+You can configure the Prometheus check using [Autodiscovery](https://docs.datadoghq.com/agent/autodiscovery/) to quickly collect Prometheus metrics exposed by a container or pod.

 Example of Autodiscovery using pod annotations on a `linkerd` pod: